Luna HSM Client 10.3.0

 Scalable Key Storage

 Scalable Key Storage is an optional feature that allows off-board storage of keys and objects in quantities greater than the capacity of an HSM - virtually unlimited storage, for use with your RSS (Remote Signing and Sealing) and other applications that require thousands or millions of keys.
-An SKS Master Key (SMK, which never leaves the HSM) securely encrypts extracted keys and objects, such that they remain within the HSM's security envelope, and can be reinserted (decrypted inside the HSM) for immediate use by your application.
+An SKS Master Key (SMK, which never leaves the HSM) securely encrypts extracted keys and objects, such that they remain within the cryptographic module's security perimeter, and can be reinserted (decrypted inside the HSM) for immediate use by your application.

 Preserves key attributes through the life-cycle of a key.